Quantum algorithm based on the $\varepsilon$-random linear disequations for the continuous hidden shift problem: Introduction

-The hidden shift problem can be cast in the following terms: Let $f_0$ and $f_1$ be two injective functions from a finite group $G$ to a finite set satisfying that there exits an element $u$ in $G$ such that the equality $f_0(x)=f_1(xu)$ holds for all $x$ in $G$.
+The hidden shift problem can be cast in the following terms: Let $f_0$ and $f_1$ be two injective functions from a finite group $G$ to a finite set satisfying that there exists an element $u$ in $G$ such that the equality $f_0(x)=f_1(xu)$ holds for all $x$ in $G$.
 The task is to find the \emph{hidden shift} $u$.
-Although there is no general algorithm to solve the hidden shift problem even for abelian groups, it has been known that there are efficient algorithms to solve the problem for some groups.
-Friedl {\it et. al}~\cite{FIM+03} found an efficient quantum algorithm for the hidden shift problem over $\mathbb{Z}_p^n$ for any fixed prime number $p$, and a similar work for the problem over the group $\mathbb{Z}_{p^k}^n$ has been done by Ivanyos~\cite{Ivanyos}, where $p^k$ is any fixed prime power.
+Although there is no general algorithm to solve the hidden shift problem even for abelian groups, it has been known that there are efficient quantum algorithms to solve the problem for some groups while no classical algorithm for solving this problem in time $O(\text{poly}(n))$ is known~\cite{DHI03,GRR,Roetteler16,Roetteler09}.
+Friedl {\it et al.}~\cite{FIM+03} found an efficient quantum algorithm for the hidden shift problem over $\mathbb{Z}_p^n$ for any fixed prime number $p$, and a similar work for the problem over the group $\mathbb{Z}_{p^k}^n$ has been done by Ivanyos~\cite{Ivanyos}, where $p^k$ is any fixed prime power.
+The hidden shift problem over $\mathbb{Z}_{p^k}^n$ can be solved in time polynomial in $n$ with a small error by using a quantum computer.
 However, when $m$ is not a prime power, the hidden shift problem for the group $\mathbb{Z}_{m}^n$ still remains unsolved.

-All known results on the hidden shift problem have been concerned with only discrete groups.
-Thus, it is natural to ask whether there exits an efficient quantum algorithm for solving a continuous hidden shift problem, which is the hidden shift problem on a continuous group.
-Considering a continuous version of a certain problem can be helpful to solve unsolved problems as in the results of Eisentr\"{a}ger {\it et. al}~\cite{EHKS14}.
-They found an efficient quantum algorithm for solving a continuous hidden subgroup problem to compute the unit group of an arbitrary degree number field.
-It was also shown that the algorithm can pose a threat to certain lattice-based cryptosystems.
-In this paper, we consider a hidden shift problem for a continuous group, and answer the question.
+All known results on the hidden shift problem have been concerned with only discrete groups with discrete oracle functions.
+Thus, it is natural to ask whether there exists an efficient quantum algorithm for solving the continuous hidden shift problem, which is the hidden shift problem on a group with a continuous oracle function.
+Considering a continuous version of an algebraic problem can be helpful to solve unsolved problems as in the results of Eisentr\"{a}ger {\it et al.}~\cite{EHKS14}.
+They found an efficient quantum algorithm for solving a continuous hidden subgroup problem on $\mathbb{R}^n$ with a continuous oracle function hiding a hidden subgroup to compute the unit group of an arbitrary degree number field.
+It was also shown that the algorithm can pose a threat to certain lattice-based cryptosystems~\cite{EHKS14,BS16}.